cybnity/foundation/implementations-line/systems/modules/dev-env/README.md

 One sub-directory is defined per deploying capability of a technical or applicative module.

 ## Utility scripts
-Cluster folder includes shell scripts that help to create minikube cluster according to resource available on a computer used as centralized development server.
+Cluster sub-folder includes shell scripts that help to create minikube cluster according to resource available on a computer used as centralized development server.

 Several types of clusters can be build over command lines executions:
 - Cluster of 4 nodes dedicated to receive only CYBNITY application systems deployed by the global Helm project relative to cybnity-platform (see IAC Helm Charts repository);